defano/digital-design/docs/papilio-instructions.md

-# Loading a Circuit on the Papilio
+# Programming the Papilio FPGA with a Circuit Design

 This section describes how to a program a Papilio's FPGA with a Xilinx bitstream programming file (`.bit` file).